kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Delete a JournalEntry.md

-### Delete an entry
+### Delete a  JournalEntry
-Endpoint: `DELETE /entry/{id}`
+Endpoint: `DELETE /journalEntry/{id}`

-Deletes an entry and all the line items contained in that entry using the specified entry id.
+Deletes a journal entry and all the line items contained in that entry using the specified entry id.
 ___
 #### Parameters
 None